msaini26/divoc/README.md

 # Divoc

 ## Updates
-Our team received the Best UX/UI hack for Divoc.
+Our team received the Best UI/UX Hack for Divoc.

 #### "Try it out" link and Video Demonstration:
 http://www.divoc.online